God's Mind on Marriage |

 Matthew 19:8-9. | ||||

-| Jesus | is here referring us to what is described in Genesis for an understanding of God's mind on this issue of marriage. |
+Jesus | is here referring us to what is described in Genesis – for an understanding of God's mind on this issue of marriage. |

 |||||

 For instance, the Lord described the divorce certificate arrangement of Moses as only necessary because of the 'hardness' of their hearts.
 In other words, it did not in any way affect the character of marriage in God's sight.
-What had been added in Israel's law by God under Moses had only been an accommodation to protect the vulnerable from the hard-hearted.
+What had been added in Israel's law under Moses by God had only been an accommodation to protect the vulnerable from the hard-hearted.
 God's standards for human society are actually higher. |

 ||||||

-| In summary | this Genesis-defined original marital relationship between a man and a woman as designed by the Creator may be summarized as –
+In summary, this | Genesis-defined original marital relationship between a man and a woman, as designed by the Creator, may be summarized as –

 |